digitalnomads/digitalnomads.github.io/source/views/cities/chiangmai.md

 A lot of digital nomads like to stay there because there's a lot of different places where you can comfortably work from (big cafes and coworking spaces) with decent wifis.

-### The old city
+### The Old City

-Often described as the 'backpacker' area, this is where most of the tourists go.
-There's a lot of guest houses and hostel, restaurants and
+The old city is the 'square' area (if you look at a map), surrounded by a moat (small river).
+Backpackers often go there, mostly in the north east.
+This place has a lot of guest houses and restaurants.

+### Around the Night Market

+This area is where the 'traditional' tourists are staying.

-## Getting around
+## Getting Around

 * You can get around in Songthaews (red trucks).
 You stop them when you see one, tell them where you're going.
 If they can go there, they will bring you.
 ** Most of the drivers know the landmarks (gates at the old city, big shopping malls, temples, markets).
 However, trying to show them a map (paper or on your phone) can be a challenge because most of them aren't used to reading/using maps.